 - Assess your investments.
 It’s important to review investment performance to make sure your portfolio remains well positioned to help you meet your long-term goals.
 Don’t just base that judgment on recent results, but on how your investments perform over time.

 - Protect your assets.
 All insurance coverage, including life, health, disability income and home insurance, should be reviewed annually.
-You want to be certain that any substantial changes in your life are accounted for in your coverage.
+You want to be certain that any significant changes in your life are accounted for in your coverage.
 If your income has changed substantially, life insurance and disability income coverage should be adjusted to account for that.
-Home values have risen significantly, so be sure your home insurance still covers true replacement costs.
+For benefits given through an employer, evaluate your package to assess if you can get those same services elsewhere at a better premium.
+Despite a slight cooling in the housing market, home values have risen significantly in the past few years, so be sure your home insurance still covers true replacement costs.

-- Roth IRA conversions.
+- Consider Roth IRA conversions.
+Erenberger also recommends looking into Roth IRAs.
 Moving existing assets from a traditional IRA to a Roth IRA can bolster your retirement income strategy.
 Having assets available in a Roth IRA that may qualify for tax-free withdrawals provides a great deal of flexibility in managing your tax liability in retirement.
-“I focus on helping clients take full advantage of their existing tax bracket by shifting traditional IRA assets to Roth IRAs,” Erenberger says.
+“I often help clients take full advantage of their existing tax bracket by shifting traditional IRA assets to Roth IRAs,” Erenberger says.

-If you’re considering gifting money to your children, note that the lifetime estate and gift tax exemption today (more than $12 million per person) is scheduled to fall to approximately half that amount in 2026.
+If you’re considering gifting money to your children, note that the lifetime estate and gift tax exemption today (almost $13 million per person) is scheduled to be reduced to approximately half that amount in 2026.
 You may want to take advantage of the exemption amount now to help reduce potential estate taxes in the future.

 Build confidence in your financial situation

-Stamm says with the technology available to clients today, the review process is much more informative and productive.
-“We’re dealing with real time information about evolving markets, economic shifts and personal changes,” according to Stamm.
+Erenberger says with the technology available to clients today, the financial review process is much more informative and productive.
+“We’re dealing with real time information about evolving markets, economic shifts and personal changes,” she says.
 With your entire financial picture readily at hand, “it turns into a much more meaningful discussion for all involved.”

 By accounting for all that may be going on in the markets, the broader economy, or your own life, a mid-year financial checkup can help affirm that you’re doing all you can to steer your financial life in the right direction.